-- Policy 1.2 was to hold public meetings, when feasible, "at a site convenient" to citizens and other interested parties.
-That has been expanded now to specify holding public meetings at a convenient time and location. - Policy 1.6 a reference to the defunct KeepUsMoving.info has been removed. - Policy 2.6 "Schedule meetings and hearings of the MPO policy board ... to allow the best opportunity for attendance by the public."
-The word "attendance" has been replaced by "participation". - Policy 3.1 "Evaluate the response to public involvement techniques including analysis of the region's population, income, language preference, ethnic status, and other demographic factors.
+- Policy 1.2 was to hold public meetings, when feasible, at a "site convenient" to citizens and other interested parties.
+This is now "convenient time and location". - Policy 2.6 "Schedule meetings and hearings of the MPO policy board ... to allow the best opportunity for attendance by the public."
+The word "attendance" is now replaced with "participation". - Policy 3.1 "Evaluate the response to public involvement techniques...
 Periodically, adjust strategies to improve performance, not to exceed four years between evaluations."
 The words "not to exceed four years between evaluations" have been removed.
 Instead, the evaluation and adjustment are recommended, in Ch.4, to be every four years. - Policy 3.2 "Review the [PPP] periodically, not to exceed four years, and adopt revisions as necessary..."
 The words "not to exceed four years" have been removed.
 Instead, this review is recommended, in Ch.4, to be every four years.